How to get makeup out of carpet

 (Image credit: Getty)

-How to remove lipstick from carpet
+How to get lipstick out of carpet

 What the expert says...